KenKundert/quantiphy/doc/user.rst

     >>> print(f'{freq.name} = {freq} -- {freq.desc}')
     Fin = 100 MHz -- input frequency

+If the model contains units, those units are only used if the value does not have units.
+The same is true for the description.
+For example:

+    >>> h = Quantity('18in', 'm')
+    >>> print(h)
+    18 in

+The Remaining Arguments
+"""""""""""""""""""""""

+Any arguments beyond the first two should be given as named arguments (though not a requirement at the moment, it eventually will be).

-In addition, you can explicitly specify the units, the name, and the description using named arguments.
-These values override anything specified in the value or the model.
+If you need to override the name, units or the description given in either the value or the model, you can do so by specifying them with corresponding named arguments.
+For example:

 .. code-block:: python